 From OW! to WOW!
 Demystifying Painful Intercourse

-People often write into Scarleteen reporting that, for them or their partners, vaginal entry -- most typically with penis-in-vagina intercourse or manual vaginal sex ("fingering"), and usually (but not always) with male partners -- is painful, uncomfortable, or unfulfilling.
+People often write into Scarleteen reporting that, for them or their partners, vaginal entry -- most typically with vaginal intercourse or manual vaginal sex ("fingering"), and usually (but not always) with partners with penises -- is painful, uncomfortable, or unfulfilling.
 Sadly, many young people report having painful intercourse or other vaginal sex again and again, many without even saying anything about it to their partners or looking into the why of their pain.

 In fact, plenty of people of all ages simply assume intercourse is going to be, or has to be, painful or uncomfortable -- some for the first few times, others that it simply always is to some degree.
 There tends to be more expectation that vaginal entry will be painful than pleasurable, even though vaginal pain is often completely avoidable, and most of the time, there's nothing normal about pain.
 Instead, it's usually a signal that something is wrong, whether that's about a health condition or about people just going about sexual activities in a way that's causing pain.